This post contains affiliate links. See my disclosure policy here.

 Shake for 10-20 seconds.

-Remove ice from shaker.
+Using tongs, remove ice from shaker.

 Dry shake for 5-10 more seconds to emulsify egg.

-Strain into a goblet or cocktail glass.
+Using a Hawthorne strainer, strain into a goblet or coupe glass.

 Garnish with grated nutmeg.